info-201a-sp22/final-project-slee0812/conclusion_text.md

 ### C. Third Takeaway

 We found something very interesting during our World Cup research.
 We were curious about how many goals each side scored in a single World Cup match.
 We found the highest number of goals by combining the home and away team, 12 goals.
+The general trend between comparison of home scores and away scores show us that places where the matches happen is an important factors in determining the result.
+In the long history of FIFA world cup, the home scores is generally and significantly higher than away scores.

 ![Soccer image 4](https://theworld.org/_next/image?url=https%3A%2F%2Fmedia.pri.org%2Fs3fs-public%2Fstory%2Fimages%2Fgoal2.jpg&w=600&q=75)